GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-3.md

     features) that is exposed through a library's public API
   - Adding a new class
   - Adding a new method
-- Special case: maintainers need not increase a library's major version when a new release only drops the support of an end-of-life Java version that is not widely used by the consumers of the library and the release does not make any breaking surface change.
+- Special case: Maintainers need not increase a library's major version when a new release does not make any breaking surface change and the release only drops the support of an end-of-life Java version that is not widely used by the consumers of the library.